 When you’re monitoring your inbound marketing funnel and success, focus on SMART KPIs (key performance indicators):

-To learn more about marketing dashboards for your B2B marketing function, listen to our podcast or download our free marketing dashboard template.
+To learn more about marketing dashboards for your B2B marketing function, check out our free marketing dashboard template.
 If you’re focusing specifically on content marketing and SEO, read this blog and download our free B2B SaaS marketing dashboard template!

 Automate your inbound marketing function with the right tools